Kosovo denounces burning of Greek flag by soccer fans - WHIZ News

 PRISTINA, Kosovo (AP) — Kosovo denounced on Friday the burning of a Greek flag by local soccer fans whose club lost a Europa League qualifying match against a team from Cyprus.

-Fans burned the flag on Thursday in Pristina, where SC Gjilani lost to APOEL Nicosia 2-0 and was eliminated from the competition.
+Fans burned the flag on Thursday in the city of Pristina, where SC Gjilani lost to APOEL Nicosia 2-0 and was eliminated from the competition.

 “We strongly denounce any offending act against national symbols of any country, in this case of Greece,” Kosovo Foreign Minister Meliza Haradinaj Stublla said in a statement.
 “Kosovo and Greece have installed a practical dialogue, have connecting offices in their capitals and both countries work to further deepen their dialogue.”